ohadschn/letsencrypt-webapp-renewer/README.md

    1. `letsencrypt:webAppName-renewXNumberOfDaysBeforeExpiration` (optional, defaults to `-1` which means renewal will take place regardless of the expiry time)

 For more information about the various renewal settings see: https://github.com/sjkp/letsencrypt-siteextension.

+### Sovereign Cloud (Mooncake, BlackForest, etc.)
+The following settings are required in order to renew certificates on sovereign clouds:
+   1. `letsencrypt:webAppName-azureAuthenticationEndpoint`
+   1. `letsencrypt:webAppName-azureTokenAudience`
+   1. `letsencrypt:webAppName-azureManagementEndpoint`
+   1. `letsencrypt:webAppName-azureDefaultWebSiteDomainName`

+You can run the `Get-AzureEnvironment` PowerShell cmdlet to get the required values.
+For more information about configuring sovereign clouds see: https://github.com/sjkp/letsencrypt-siteextension/wiki/Azure-Germany,-US-or-China.

 ### Sample configuration
 - `letsencrypt:webApps`: `ohadsoft;howlongtobeatsteam`